EXPERIENCE & EXPERTISE

 - Graham & Ors v Welch QCA 282.

-Ranked as a Recommended Lawyer – Compulsory Third Party (Defendant) in Queensland by Doyle’s Guide since 2018.
+Ranked as a Leading Lawyer – Compulsory Third Party (Defendant) in Queensland by Doyle’s Guide 2021.

 Publication and Papers